 Course: Cultural Diversity

-Professor Sabas Lucie, PhD, 2018
+Professor Sabas Lucile, PhD, 2018

 Submitted by

 Frantz D’Haiti

 November, 2018

 Part I: Introduction

 Today, we are living in a society where many problems occur among individuals of different nations.
 Experts in different academic disciplines and from other horizons look for answers everywhere they think they might explore to address the causes of the misunderstandings and disagreements that create chaos and crisis among individuals from different places.
 To better make recommendation and address the issue that are behind those culture shocks, a comparative study on different cultures such as: Haiti, Brazil, Israel, China, France, India, Japan, and Guyana is indispensable based on Lewis, Hall, and Hofstede dimensions and analysis.